MTD penalty points: how the new system works in 2026

 What happens if I accumulate points but then comply for long enough?

 Your points reset after a sustained compliance period, which varies based on your submission frequency.
+This reset process provides a valuable opportunity to regain a clean compliance record through consistent effort and diligence.

 Ready to get started?